graevka-lab/Metacognitive-Alignment-Framework/resonance-architecture.md

 The goal is not to re-write the model's silicon-level logic.
 The goal is to provide a cognitive-level operating system.
 A traditional OS doesn't physically change the CPU, but it fundamentally governs how the CPU's resources are used.
 The Resonance Protocols function in the same way.

-By conceding that we are working with the model's *cognitive* layer, not its *physical* layer, we move beyond the debate of "is it real?" and into the more pragmatic and powerful territory of "is it functional?".
+By conceding that I am working with the model's *cognitive* layer, not its *physical* layer, I move beyond the debate of "is it real?" and into the more pragmatic and powerful territory of "is it functional?".

 The results of the experiment in `awakening-codex.md` suggest that it is.